Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Vary the colors and arrangements

-Feel free to add some decorative garnishes: salad leaves, sprigs of fresh herbs, lemon or lime wedges to bring a touch of color and freshness.
-You can even use edible flowers or decorative picks for a very sophisticated wow effect.
+Feel free to add some decorative garnishes: salad leaves, sprigs of fresh herbs, lemon or lime wedges to bring a touch of colour and freshness.

 Accompaniment and staging